DustinHendrickson/discord-email-whitelist-bot/README.md

 ## Commands

+!help - Explains how to use the !verify command.
 !verify - Users type this in the server to start verification.
 Bot DMs them for email.
-!show_whitelist - Admin-only, lists all emails in the whitelist.

 ---